-Survey Preparation Question ion Questions ----------------------------- ---------------
+Survey Preparation Questions -------- ------------- -----------

 ■ How agreements are operationalized.
-Survey Preparation on Questions 2.
-Does your centre have in place: ■ Memorandums of understanding (MOU) with the governmental entity? ■ Contracts with partner service providers? ☐ Yes ☐ No ■ Formal agreements, when appropriate, with other community agencies? ☐ Yes ☐ No If Yes, where can the survey team find documentation of these?
+Survey Preparatio n Questions 2.
+Does your centre have in place: Memorandums of understanding (MOU) with the governmental entity? ☐ Yes □ No ■ Contracts with partner service providers? ☐ Yes ☐ No ■ Formal agreements, when appropriate, with other community agencies? ☐ Yes □ No If Yes , where can the survey team find docum entation of the hese?
 ESC.C.
-The local centre's governance authority reflects the composition of the partner service providers.
-Survey Preparation n Questions 3.
-Explain how your centre's governance authority reflects the composition of the partner service providers.
+The local centre's governance author of the partner service providers. ity reflects t ne composition Survey Preparatio n Questions 3.
+Explain how your centre's governance author ity reflects th e composition of the partner service providers.
 ESC.C.
 4. The governance authority: a.
 Establishes the centre's policies. b.
-Ensures management's implementation of policies.
+Ensures management's implemen tation of po licies.
 Examples Established procedures might include: ■ The involvement and active participation of employers in planning.
-Creating a partnership with employers that is focused on continuous quality improvement. ■ Establishing guidelines for local decision making by its partner service providers. ■ Dealing with non-participatory mandated partner service providers.
+Creating a partnership with employers the improvement. nt is focused o on continuous quality ■ Establishing guidelines for local decision i making by its partner service providers. ■ Dealing with non-participatory mandated partner serv rice providers.

 Survey Preparation on Questions 4.
 Has the governance authority established policies for the centre? ☐ Yes ☐ No Where are these policies documented?
 How does the governance authority ensure management's implementation of policies ESC.C.
 5. Policies document the accountabilities between the government entity and the centre's administration.
-Survey Preparation on Questions 5.
-Do you have policies that document the relationship between the government entity and the centre's administration? ☐ Yes ☐ No Where are these located?
+Survey Preparation on Questions Do you have policies that document the relationship between the government entity and the centre's administration? ☐ Yes ☐ No Where are these located?
 Documentation n Examples The following are examples of the types of information you should have available to demonstrate your conformance to the standards in this subsection.
-See Appendix A for more information on required documentation. ■ Community input used in program design Memorandum of understanding with the governmental entity ■ Contracts with partner service providers ■ Formal agreements with other community agencies Procedures established by governing authority Procedures to acquire input from stakeholders and advisory groups Policies documenting the accountabilities between government entities and the centre
+See Appendix A for more information on required documentation. ■ Community input used in program design Memorandum of understanding with the governmental entity Contracts with partner service providers Formal agreements with other community agencies Procedures established by governing authority Procedures to acquire input from stakeholders and advisory groups Policies documenting the accountabilities between government entities and the centre